- If you were looking for monstrous trolls in general, see List of trolls.

 Difficulty of Play

 Despite terrible aptitudes in many skills, Trolls are a very easy species.
 They have extremely high health and regenerate quickly, and they excel in Unarmed Combat.
 Specifically, Trolls enjoy +6 damage (and extra +2 to hit) in unarmed melee combat (from the Claws 3 mutation).
 Thanks to their large size, Trolls can also throw large rocks.
 With very high damage, even at low (or no) skill in Throwing, large rocks are easily the most damaging thrown weapons in the game.
 Trolls' have a very fast metabolism, but their Gourmand intrinsic allows them to eat everything, at any time.
-Assuming you stick to eating corpses whenever possible, you can generally stay at full or above for the majority of the game and still have more than enough permafood to survive some of the optional corpse-less branches, should you choose to do them.
+Assuming you stick to eating corpses whenever possible, you can generally stay at full or above for the majority of the game and still have more than enough rations to survive some of the optional corpse-less branches, should you choose to do them.

 While they have a huge health pool, Trolls do tend to have a harder time than most species when it comes to getting good AC and EV.
 Trolls can only wear hats and cloaks in their peripheral armour slots, and can only wear robes, animal skins, troll leather armour, and the various dragon armours on their torso.

 Trolls' large size gives a small, direct malus to evasion, which is also hindered by their low dexterity and, to a lesser extent, by their poor dodging aptitude.
 Nonetheless, it may be necessary to train Dodging on Trolls if one is having trouble attaining decent AC.
 Just expect higher experience investments to reach good levels of EV.
-Putting one's stat up points into dexterity every three levels is recommended, unless you are actively relying on casting spells—and not just planning to cast spells at some point down the line—in which case going for either dexterity or intelligence would be wise.
+Putting one's stat up points into dexterity every three levels is recommended, unless you are actively relying on casting spells —- and not just planning to cast spells at some point down the line -— in which case going for either dexterity or intelligence would be wise.